kamilazdybal/kamilazdybal.github.io/index.md

 ### **Hi, I'm Kamila, welcome to my personal website!**

-Hi, I'm Kamila Zdybał and I just completed my Ph.D. at Université libre de Bruxelles!
-I was supervised by Professor Alessandro Parente and co-supervised by Professor James C. Sutherland.
-Previously, I was a research student at The von Karman Institute for Fluid Dynamics, supervised by Professor Miguel A. Mendez.
+Hi, I'm Kamila Zdybał and I just completed my Ph.D. at Université libre de Bruxelles where I was supervised by Prof. Alessandro Parente and co-supervised by Prof. James C. Sutherland.
+My Ph.D. work has just been awarded the [**18th ERCOFTAC da Vinci prize**](https://www.ercoftac.org/about/ercoftac-da-vinci-competition/18th-da-vinci-2023/)!
+Previously, I was a research student at The von Karman Institute for Fluid Dynamics, supervised by Prof. Miguel A. Mendez.

 In my research, I develop tools and algorithms that help **understand high-dimensional datasets** and **model high-dimensional systems** with computational efficiency.